To be able to project future success, developers need to understand how customers are using their apps.

 Use Analytics & Tag Manager In Your App is a part of the Google Play Services series that will help you learn how to add code to the mobile app and send usage data to Google Analytics.
 A 2-week (free) course will also help you learn how to use Google Tag Manager, to be able to manage all your Google Analytics tags and send updated information to your app without needing to redeploy the APK.

-But, what data will you be able to get from Google Analytics?
+#What data will you be able to get from Google Analytics?

 With Google Analytics for mobile apps you will get a comprehensive view into your app’s full user lifecycle and also simultaneously track your users across other mobile platforms and the web.

 A lot of useful and interesting data from your Google Analytics account you can use to drive content on your site and apps, and you will also get data about user acquisition, in-app behavior, composition and key conversions.